 These default values are sufficient when the CodeReady Workspaces Workspace Controller manages a small amount of CodeReady Workspaces workspaces.
 For larger deployments, increase the memory limit.
-See the Advanced configuration options for the CodeReady Workspaces server component. article for instructions on how to override the default requests and limits.
-For example, the hosted version of CodeReady Workspaces that runs on che.openshift.io uses 1 GB of memory.
+See the Advanced configurations options article for instructions on how to override the default requests and limits.
+For example, the hosted version of CodeReady Workspaces that runs on che.openshift.io uses 4 GiB of memory.